A Hatch Chile Makes a Great Content Strategy

 • Move the oven rack to the top position and preheat the broiler.

 • Arrange the chiles, tomatoes and onion in a single layer on a baking sheet lined with foil.
-Broil 15 minutes or until blackened, turning halfway through cooking time.
+Broil 15 minutes or until the skins are blackened, turning halfway through cooking time.

 • Transfer the chiles and tomatoes to a large bowl, cover with a plate, and let stand 15 minutes or until cool enough to handle.
 Peel and seed the chiles and tomatoes.